 Until you get into a rhythm of giving and getting feedback, the process may feel a bit awkward and uncomfortable.

 Whether you’re asking for 360 feedback, feedback about a meeting, or something else entirely, Fellow’s pre-built templates help you create a feedback request without over-thinking the process.

 Organizing 360 feedback reviews can be a pain.
 The asker needs to remember who to ask, what to ask, and then figure out a way to view the results together.

 When you’re doing this for one direct report, it’s manageable.
 But if you need to repeat the process multiple times, it can be frustrating and easy to make mistakes.
 Batch send out your feedback requests with Fellow’s compact 360 feedback tool and gather all the responses in one place.

 Depending on what question you’re asking, feedback respondents might feel more comfortable submitting their answers anonymously.

 Fellow allows the requester of feedback to designate whether or not they would like the feedback collected to be anonymous.
 Respondents feel comfortable providing their honest feedback, and the requester can have control over the type of responses they are looking for (not all feedback should be anonymous).

 “One of the best additions to our feedback loop has been the company-wide adoption of Fellow.
 It provides an amazing platform for constant conversations and direct feedback between managers and direct reports.”

-Justin SchiefnerDirector of People and Culture
+Justin SchiefnerVP of People Operations & Culture